oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 represented using W3C Verifiable Credentials Data Model as defined in [@VC_DATA].

 SD-JWT is equivalent to an issuer-signed W3C Verifiable Credential (VC).
-Issuer-Issued Disclosures Object is sent alongside a VC.
+II-Disclosures Object is sent alongside a VC.

-Holder-Selected Disclosures JWT is equivalent to a holder-signed W3C Verifiable Presentation (VP).
+HS-Disclosures JWT is equivalent to a holder-signed W3C Verifiable Presentation (VP).

-Holder-Selected Disclosures JWT as a VP contains a `verifiableCredential` claim inside a `vp` claim that is a string array of an SD-JWT as a VC using JWT compact serialization.
+HS-Disclosures JWT as a VP contains a `verifiableCredential` claim inside a `vp` claim that is a string array of an SD-JWT as a VC using JWT compact serialization.

 Below is a non-normative example of an SD-JWT represented as a verifiable credential encoded as JSON and signed as JWS compliant to [@VC_DATA].

-Issuer-Issued Disclosures Object sent alongside this SD-JWT as a JWT-VC is same as in Example 1.
+II-Disclosures Object sent alongside this SD-JWT as a JWT-VC is same as in Example 1.

 ```json
 {